-

 Properly Serving Divorce Papers and Next Steps

-After filling out the above forms, you should make at least 2 copies of each – one for you, the other for your spouse.
+After filling out the above forms, you should make at least 2 copies of each—one for you, the other for your spouse.
 The original copies should be filed with the court clerk.
 The papers should then be served on your spouse, and you should include copies of the above forms, as well as a blank response form (Form FL-120).
 If you have children together, you should also include a blank custody form (Form FL-105/GC-120).

 Financial Disclosure: A Critical Step in California Divorce

 Once the papers have been served, you should file a proof of service with the court, after which you must wait 30 days for your spouse to respond.
 During this time, and no later than 60 days after filing the divorce petition, you and your spouse must give each other written information about what assets you own and owe, as well as information about your income and expenses.
 This step is called financial disclosure, and you cannot get a divorce in California if you do not exchange your disclosures.
-The forms to fill out at this stage include:

 - Declaration of Disclosure (Form FL-140).
 This is a cover sheet for your declaration of disclosure.